Potassium Carbonate Price Trend and Forecast

 Additionally, the ongoing consistent purchasing from global consumers for potassium-based fertilizers and pharmaceutical grade carbonates contributed positively to prices.
 Potassium Carbonate prices in September of 2025 remained firm with stable raw material input costs and uninterrupted export shipping logistics.

-Potassium Carbonate Import prices CIF Nhava Sheva, India, Grade- (99.5% min) Industrial Grade Powder.
+India: Potassium Carbonate Import prices CIF Nhava Sheva, India, Grade- (99.5% min) Industrial Grade Powder.

-According to Price-Watch, in the third quarter of 2025, Potassium Carbonate price in India increased by 4% compared to the previous quarter.
+According to Price-Watch™, in the third quarter of 2025, Potassium Carbonate price in India increased by 4% compared to the previous quarter.
 This increase was supported by demand stability from both agriculture and pharmaceuticals.
 The Potassium Carbonate price trend in India showed modest recovery from the Q2 dip on the back of improved procurement sentiment and more normal logistics after disruptions from monsoon conditions.

 Imports from South Korea remained stable, with buyers taking advantage of competitive CIF rates.
 Demand remained firm across key industries despite challenges from the global economy.
 September 2025 Potassium Carbonate price in India remained steady, consistent with the quarterly trend.
 Inventory replenishment and continued demand dictated market activity, with market participants monitoring input costs and overseas transit times.

-Potassium Carbonate Import Prices CIF Houston, USA, Grade- (99.5% min) Industrial Grade Powder.
+USA: Potassium Carbonate Import Prices CIF Houston, USA, Grade- (99.5% min) Industrial Grade Powder.

 In the United States, the Potassium Carbonate price in Q3 2025 decreased slightly 0.2% from the previous quarter, indicating a flat market and lack of fluctuation.
 Potassium Carbonate price trend in the United States was influenced by consistent purchasing from agriculture and pharmaceuticals and stable inventory levels without any major change in purchasing behavior.